- Sermon Notes

 - Now fast forward to this situation, again a bold proclamation and move of God, incredible and miraculous.

-- Elijah, hears a threat and fled into the wilderness again, but not because the Lord told him to, rather, because he was afraid.
+- Elijah hears a threat, Jezebel put a 24 hour time limit on his life, and in response, Elijah fled into the wilderness again, but not because the Lord told him to, rather, because he was afraid.

 - As I read this story, I can’t help but wonder if he ran again because it was what worked previously.